-- Executive Order 11990 (Wetland Protection) - Clean Water Act of 1977, as amended: Section 401, State Water Quality Certification; Section 402(p), National Pollutant Discharge Elimination System (NPDES), storm water permit; and, Section 404, related to dredge and fill. - Rivers and Harbors Act of 1899, Sections 9 and 10 - Department of State Presidential Permit
+- Executive Order 11990 (Wetland Protection) - Clean Water Act of 1977, as amended: Section 401, State Water Quality Certification; Section 402(p), National Pollutant Discharge Elimination System (NPDES), storm water permit; and, Section 404, related to dredge and fill. - Rivers and Harbors Act of 1899, Sections 9 and 10

 Federal Executive Order 11990 on Wetland Protection states that when federal funds are used on a project, allowing impacts to any wetland (regardless of size) will require that there be no practicable alternative to impacts on that wetland.
-This includes the disposal of materials in wetlands.